The Doors Classics

 The Doors Classics is a compilation album by the American rock band the Doors, released in 1985 on Elektra Records.
-The album is only available on vinyl and has never been issued as CD.
+The album has never been issued as CD.

 Critical reception

 AllMusic critic William Ruhlmann rated The Doors Classics with two out of five stars in his review of the compilation album, formulating:

 Track listing

 Original album

 All tracks are written by all four members of the Doors individually except where noted.
 Details are taken from the 1985 original Elektra Records release.